Skip to navigation

 Sunset over the Monsoon Palace

 In Udaipur my umbrella caused a sensation.
-I'd had plenty of reactions before – mainly ones of open-mouthed amazement at the sight of a maroon umbrella of almost Indian garishness adorning a foreigner – but I'd never experienced jealousy before.
-In Udaipur the locals wanted to examine my umbrella, to understand how the silvering worked in keeping the heat of the sun off me, and eventually they wanted to buy it: I had offers of three hundred, four hundred rupees, far more than I'd paid for it in Calcutta.
-I wondered if they didn't have umbrellas in Udaipur, a strange concept seeing as the monsoon lasts for three months in these parts.
+I've had plenty of reactions before – mainly ones of open-mouthed amazement at the sight of a maroon umbrella of almost Indian garishness adorning a foreigner – but I've never experienced jealousy before.
+The locals wanted to examine my umbrella, to understand how the silvering worked in keeping the heat of the sun off me, and eventually they wanted to buy it; I had offers of three hundred, four hundred rupees, far more than I'd paid for it in Calcutta.
+I wondered why they didn't seem to have umbrellas in Udaipur, though perhaps quality umbrellas are at a premium because the monsoon lasts for three months round these parts.

 View over Udaipur